Dean Kenyon

 Of Pandas and People: The Central Question of Biological Origins

 Of Pandas and People gives evidence for intelligent design from origin-of-life studies, biochemistry, genetics, homology, and paleontology.
 In a unique manner, Of Pandas and People gives the pros and cons of both the biological-evolution theory and the intelligent-design concept.
 Pandas promotes a widely recognized goal of science education by fostering a questioning, skeptical and scrutinizing mindset.
-This supplemental biology textbook provides an extensive index, glossary, references, and suggested reading and resources to help familarize the reader with the material.
-Pandas is enhanched by the use of numerous diagrams, charts, illustrations and full-color
+This supplemental biology textbook provides an extensive index, glossary, references, and suggested reading and resources to help familiarize the reader with the material.
+Pandas is enhanced by the use of numerous diagrams, charts, illustrations and full-color